JeremyBrent/RUDS_project_1/README.md

 - economic_anaysis.ipynb is the figure generating notebook which takes the cleaned files and generates figures to answer the above questions.

 **_NOTE:_ Both files assume that the input and output csv file path is located within a data folder at the same level of the notebook.**
-Location of the data folder was mosted post merging with the master branch.
+Location of the data folder was moved post merge with the master branch.

 ## Tools:
 - All data wrangling done using pandas and numpy.